 Traditional money advice sometimes bugs the crap out of me.

 Sure.
-Let’s say you get a $5 latte every weekday.
-That’s $25 a week, $100 a month, almost $1,200 a year.
-And yes, putting that towards your credit card debt or retirement savings would definitely add up over time.
+Let’s say you get a $7 avocado toast every weekday.
+That’s $35 a week, $140 a month, $1,680 a year.
+Okay, sure…putting that towards your credit card debt or retirement savings would add up over time.
 Seems like an easy fix, right?
+But…

-- Acknowledge the progress and recommitment cycle.
 Here’s a scary fact: you’re never done with your money mindset work.
 You’re just not.
 Old stuff gets resolved for a while, then pops back up again when you least expect it.
-You bust through one energy block only to find another, even bigger one waiting for you on the other side.
-You move eight steps forward until something sends you ten steps back.
+You bust through one energy block only to find another, even bigger, one waiting for you on the other side.
+You move eight steps forward until something sends you six steps back.
+Your money mindset is a moving target, and you have to keep going.

 I picture it like a spiral staircase.
 It may feel like you’re going around in circles, but actually, you’re making progress.
 You must acknowledge and accept that you’re never going to be perfect.
 But you can commit to always working on your energy and mindset to keep making progress and keep moving forward.

 Finally, a bonus fourth thing you must do is take action.
 If you don’t, you will be doomed to repeat yourself.
-Stop looking for the quick fix that looks like a year of skipped lattes and instead buy yourself a cup, sit down, and do some of the hard work required to look at the mindset and energies that really brought yourself to this place.
+Stop looking for the quick fix that looks like a year of skipped avocado toast moments and instead buy yourself some, sit down, and do some of the hard work required to look at the mindset and energies that really brought yourself to this place.